View MapView Map

 Time: 50 mins

-If you’d prefer a leisurely stroll on flat ground or have young children, the 3km easy Green Road Walk which goes from the Upper Lake Car Park along the boardwalk is a good option.
-Discover Glendalough oak woodlands and marvel at the flora before arriving at the Lower Lake wetland edge.
-Unforgettable views of the majestic round tower and monastery are in the distance, and you may spy a lizard, dragonfly or frog.
+If you’d prefer a leisurely stroll on flat ground or have young children, the 3km easy Green Road Walk, which goes from the Upper Lake car park along the boardwalk, is a good option.
+Discover Glendalough oak woodlands and admire the flora before arriving at the Lower Lake wetland edge.
+Look out at views of the ancient round tower and monastery in the distance – you may even spot a lizard, dragonfly or frog.

 5 | Spinc and the Wicklow Way (Red Route) to Glenmalure